-In 14 villages under 8 Panchayats in Tamnar Block of Chhatisgarh, Adani is eyeing over 115 acres of land and forests to mine coal.
+In 14 villages under 8 Panchayats in Tamnar Block of Chhattisgarh, Adani is eyeing over 115 acres of land and forests to mine coal.

 The adverse effects of mining coal in this region is well documented.
 From a polluted Kelo river that flows through Tamnar and reduced production of forest produce like mahua and tendu leaves, the coal pollutants have not even spared the residents from respiratory diseases.
 Adani’s record, from Australia to Goa, also doesn’t leave much to the imagination.
-If Adani suceeds in arm twisting it’s way into the 14 villages in Tamnar, it would directly affect over 16000 people.
+If Adani succeeds in arm-twisting its way into the 14 villages in Tamnar, it would directly affect over 16000 people.
 The irony is that India has reiterated its commitment to the Paris Climate Accord and the government is also increasingly moving away from thermal energy as clean solar power is becoming cheaper.

 Video by Community Correspondent Rajesh Gupta